jermp/fulgor/README.md

 #### GGCAT

 The code uses the [GGCAT](https://github.com/algbio/GGCAT) Rust library, so make sure you have Rust installed.
-If not, Rust can be install as recommended [here](https://www.rust-lang.org/tools/install), with
+If not, Rust can be installed as recommended [here](https://www.rust-lang.org/tools/install), with

 	curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh